ivan-usov-org/bec/docs/source/usage/quickstart.rst

     scibec.update_session_with_file(<my-config.yaml>)

-Alternatively, use the bec_client to update the configuration of current session in mongo database and save to a file
+Alternatively, use the bec_client to update the configuration of the current session in mongo database and optionally save it to a file.
 Please start bec_client using ipython (starting from "bec" folder) as needed:

 .. code-block:: bash